Ángel (The King of Fighters)

-Ángel (エンゼル, Enzeru) is a character from The King of Fighters (KOF) series by SNK.
+Ángel (アンヘル, Anheru) is a character from The King of Fighters (KOF) series by SNK.
 She is portrayed as a ditzy yet deadly Mexican female fighter who is introduced as an agent from the organization NESTS hosting the title tournament from the video game The King of Fighters 2001.
 She also appears in the following games: The King of Fighters 2002, The King of Fighters XIV, and The King of Fighters XV with other team members as she starts a new life free from NESTS.
 She also appears in the PlayStation 2 version of The King of Fighters Neowave.

 Concepts for Ángel's creation originated during the development of The King of Fighters 2001, for which the SNK development team interacted with developers from Evoga who wanted the game to feature a new Mexican representative.
 Though SNK never confirmed this origin, it remained a mystery among several journalists for video games who analyzed how Ángel's character seems to appeal primarily to Latin American fans of the series, especially since Mexico is one of the countries with the highest amount of fans.
 She is voiced by Mina Tominaga in her introduction, Mayumi Shintani in KOF 2002 and Miki Ogura in KOF XIV onwards.

 Critics provided multiple opinions about the handling of her design and movesets in regards to how Ángel differs from common wrestler archetypes in gaming while still carrying realistic moves.